DigitalCitys/DigitalCitys/README.md

 - 👩🏻‍🦰 Hi, I’m @DigitalCitys - 20, She/Her
 - 🧋 I’m interested in ... technology, culture, and books.
 - 🌱 I’m currently learning ...
-Python 3
+Python 3 and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Making websites, perhaps.
 - 📫 How to reach me ...
 TBA